-Each area agency on aging and the service providers with which it contracts must provide each older person the opportunity to contribute voluntarily to the cost of the service.
+Each Area Agency on Aging and the service providers with which it contracts must provide each older person the opportunity to contribute voluntarily to the cost of the service.

-Virginia state law §57-49 requires every charitable organization which intends to solicit contributions, or have funds solicited on its behalf, to file prior to any solicitation, an initial registration statement and annually thereafter with the Commissioner of the Virginia Department of Agriculture and Consumer Services.
+Virginia state law §57-49requires every charitable organization which intends to solicit contributions, or have funds solicited on its behalf, to file prior to any solicitation, an initial registration statement and annually thereafter with the Commissioner of the Virginia Department of Agriculture and Consumer Services.
 Non-profit and Joint Exercise of Powers Area Agencies on Aging are exempt from this requirement; however, each agency should have filed for an exemption from annual registration and a copy of the letter confirming the exemption must be maintain on file.
-This letter may be from the mid-1990s.
 This is an important document that should be retained.
-Area agencies on aging sponsored by governmental entities are exempt from the registration requirement.
+Area Agencies on Aging sponsored by governmental entities are exempt from the registration requirement.